 The full menu of benefits offered by employers varies from company to company.

-Dental benefits are common, and there may be other benefits such as child care, transportation, parking and a number of others available to you.
+Dental benefits are common, and there may be benefits such as child care, transportation, parking and a number of others available to you.
 Some will be at no cost; others will require you to pay for them.

 In making your decision, evaluate your needs, your situation and the cost and scope of the benefits offered.